 Flexible pensions were introduced from 6 April 2015.
 The rules apply to ‘defined contribution’ or ‘money purchase’ pensions.
 Those where you have saved up a ‘pot’ of cash or investments, and have to choose what you do with it.

 What’s the catch with pension freedoms?

-Since the introduction of pensions freedoms, more people than ever are withdrawing their money early using the flexi-access rule.
-In doing so, people face the following consequences:
+Since introducing pensions freedoms, more people than ever are withdrawing their money early using the flexi-access rule.
+In doing so, people are facing the following consequences: